What’s the Deal with Prepaid Debit Cards?

 How does a Prepaid Debit Card work?

 This product is exactly what the name suggests.
 When purchasing a prepaid debit card, the customer will indicate to the cashier how much they would like to prepay.
 The cashier will add the requested amount, and activate the card using a specialized piece of equipment.
-The card can then be used as payment for any food, service, or merchandise in their favorite stores.
+The card can then be used as payment for any food, service, or merchandise in the cardholder’s favorite stores.

 So, why is this specific method of banking helpful?